Ty Law: 2004

+Super Bowl XXXIX

+The New England Patriots would finish the 2004 NFL season with another 14–2 record to reclaim first in the AFC East with another first-round bye.
+Asante Samuel and Randall Gay would start in Law and Poole's place throughout the playoffs as the Patriots defeated the Indianapolis Colts 20–3 in the Divisional Round and would win the AFC Championship Game 41–27 at the Pittsburgh Steelers.
+On February 6, 2005, the New England Patriots would defeat the Philadelphia Eagles 24–21 in Super Bowl XXXIX, claiming back-to-back Super Bowl Championships.
+Law would earn his third and final Super Bowl ring.

+Before being released, Law underwent surgery to repair ligament damage in his foot on January.
+On February 25, 2005, the New England Patriots, released Law due to his $12.551 million cap salary.
+He reportedly refused to restructure his contract when asked by the Patriots.
+Upon becoming an unrestricted free agent, Law was sought by multiple teams, including the Detroit Lions, Pittsburgh Steelers, Jacksonville Jaguars, and the Kansas City Chiefs.
+He attended a private workout with the Jacksonville Jaguars and had two private workouts with the Detroit Lions.
+The St. Louis Rams also expressed strong interest in acquiring Law.
+On August 6, 2005, the New York Jets and Law's agent, Carl Poston, were in the final stages of contract negotiations with an agreement in principle already completed.

-New York Jets
+New York Jets (first stint)

 On August 8, 2005, the New York Jets signed Law to a three-year contract as an unrestricted free agent.
-The contract has incentives that could pay Law $28 million over the first three years and also has options that total $50 million over seven years.
-He then went on to have one of his best years there, gaining a career-high 10 interceptions.
-He was also the only Jet voted into the Pro Bowl (Jonathan Vilma was named to the Pro Bowl as an injury replacement to Miami's Zach Thomas, not by means of popular vote by the fans).
-Law was released by the New York Jets on February 22, 2006 as the Jets were a projected $26 million over the salary cap for 2006.
+The contract had incentives that could pay Law $28 million over the first three years and also has options that total $50 million over seven years.

+On February 22, 2006, the New York Jets released Law only one year into his three–year contract as the Jets were a projected $26 million over the salary cap for 2006.
 He was due to make $7.6 million in 2006.

 Kansas City Chiefs

-On July 25, 2006, Law passed his physical with the Chiefs and signed a five-year deal worth $30 million.
+On July 25, 2006, Law signed a five-year contract worth $30 million.
 He reunited with coach Herman Edwards, under whom Law had played in the 2005 season hoping to strengthen the Chiefs' defense.

-Second stint with Jets
+New York Jets (second stint)

 On November 10, 2008, Law agreed to terms on a one-year contract with the New York Jets.
 Following the end of season, the Jets once again released him on February 24, 2009.